 This is a redevelopment project to mitigate an industrial "brown-field" property and build a park to serve the surrounding neighborhood and industrial businesses.
-The property is adjacent to Lynchburg Grows Inc., a non-profit dedicated to converting a commercial rose growing operation into an urban farm and the Lynchburg City Stadium, home to the HillCats baseball team.
+The property is adjacent to Lynchburg Grows Inc., a non-profit dedicated to converting a commercial rose growing operation into an urban farm and the Lynchburg City Stadium.
 Both properties are enrolled in the VDEQ Voluntary Remediation Program and are currently in the final phase of remediation.
-The buildings on the Allen Morrison property are currently undergoing deconstruction.
+The buildings on the Allen Morrison property are currently undergoing demolition.
 Almost all the materials are being recycled and kept out of the landfill stream.
-This phase of the project would actually build the basic park infrastructure, including a multipurpose athletic field, playground, gardens and walking trails at a cost of approximately \$2, 700,000.
+This phase of the project would actually build the basic park infrastructure, including a multipurpose athletic field, playground, gardens and walking trails at a cost of approximately \$2,700,000.